imotua/py_example/loadjson/README.md

 Loads a sample data set into Panda and shows the data information and size

+Warning !! - The referenced data file from Yelp is large so it can take a long time to load.

 ## Instructions

 ### Create your environment